 If you feel depressed, anxious or general dissatisfaction, you might also suffer from constant fatigue and even insomnia.
 Talk to your doctor and consider seeking professional help to improve your mental health, and subsequently the quality of your sleep and your energy levels.

->

-> Too much stress can have a catastrophic effect on the quality of your life.
+If you searched for the term “Why am I Always Tired” on Google, you might be stressed about this matter also.
+Too much stress can have a catastrophic effect on the quality of your life.
 Constant pressure from work or social life can affect your sleeping patterns too, making you feel constantly tired.

->

-> The best way to get rid of high-level stress and regain your mental energy is to remove the factor that causes intense pressure on you.
+The best way to get rid of high-level stress and regain your mental energy is to remove the factor that causes intense pressure on you.
 Consider a career change if stress is related to your workplace.
 If your family, your partner or your social life are the cause of your burden, try seeking counseling and professional help.

 4. Physical Causes for Feeling Tired All the Time